Cuomo avoids public amid outcry over harassment allegations - WTMJ

 As of midday Tuesday, at least one Democratic Congress member from Long Island — U.S. Rep. Kathleen Rice — four state senators, several left-leaning Assembly members and the leaders of the progressive Working Families Party said they have already heard enough and that Cuomo should resign.
 Some suggested he be impeached.

-The leaders of the state Assembly and Senate, both controlled by Democrats, announced Tuesday the Legislature will pass legislation to limit emergency powers related to the pandemic that they granted Cuomo last spring.
+The leaders of the state Assembly and Senate, both controlled by Democrats, hope to vote as early as Friday on the deal to tweak Cuomo’s executive powers, which lawmakers granted him last spring.

-Cuomo’s existing COVID-19 mandates would remain in place but he wouldn’t be able to extend or tweak them without responding to questions from lawmakers, under a bill outlined by Senate Majority Leader Andrea Stewart-Cousins and Assembly Speaker Carl Heastie.
+“I think everyone understands where we were back in March and where we are now,” Majority Leader Andrea Stewart-Cousins said, describing the deal as creating “a system with increased input.”

+Republicans who have long tried to remove Cuomo’s powers called the proposed legislation a “bogus backroom deal” that lacks teeth.
+Senate Republican Leader Rob Ortt said the nursing home revelations call the governor’s leadership into question.

-Both the legislature’s top leaders have said they support the attorney general’s investigation of Cuomo’s workplace conduct.
+Both the legislature’s top leaders, Stewart-Cousins and Assembly Speaker Carl Heastie, have said they support the attorney general’s investigation of Cuomo’s workplace conduct.

 One former aide, Charlotte Bennett, 25, said Cuomo quizzed her about her sex life and asked whether she would be open to a relationship with an older man.
 Bennett rejected Cuomo’s attempted apology, in which he said he’d been trying to be “playful” and that his jokes had been misinterpreted as flirting.